-We will first prove Theorem 2.5 for compact t.d.l.c.
-Polish groups and then upgrade to the t.d.l.c.
-Polish case.
+Our strategy to prove Theorem 2.5 will be to first consider compact t.d.l.c.
+Polish groups and then upgrade to the general case.

 Remark 2.6.
 The proofs of this section can be adapted to produce a nonzero right-invariant outer Radon measure on G, which is called a right Haar measure.
-We stress that in general one cannot produce a non-zero outer Radon measure that is simultaneously left and right invariant.
+However, one cannot in general produce a non-zero outer Radon measure that is simultaneously left and right invariant.